alem0lars/fizzy/BIGNAMI.md

 # Fizzy bignami

 In Italian a *bignami* is a little book with only formulas.
-In old days when no smartinor electronic device were common, students use *bignami* like quick and fast method to remember.
+In old days when no smart electronic device were common, students use *bignami* like quick and fast method to remember.

 This document has the intent to be used like a *bignami* for fizzy.